 An influencer may be anyone from a blogger to a celebrity to an online entrepreneur.
 They have usually specialized and capitalized on a niche to attain widespread credibility.
 Because of the influencers’ credibility in their field or industry, their followers often feel that their endorsements are particularly authentic and trustworthy.

-Interestingly, many of today’s social media influencers don’t come from the ranks of celebrities, like it’s been the case for decades before.
-Instead, everyday people have risen up the ranks of social media to amass hundreds, thousands or even millions of followers.
+Interestingly, many of today’s social media influencers don’t come from the ranks of celebrities, as it’s been the case for decades before.
+Instead, everyday people have risen up the ranks of social media to amass hundreds, thousands, or even millions of followers.

 Why should you care?